 Exercise for Free at Lumphini Park – Lumphini Park is Bangkok’s largest city park and is right in the city center.
 Starting at 6am, before it gets hot, you’ll see large groups of people doing yoga, practicing tai chi, doing aerobics and even muay thai moves.

 Most of these groups will let you just add yourself onto them for a very small fee.
 They’re fun, you’ll stay in shape and you’ll probably meet some new friends too.
-You can’t beat it if you’re trying to do Bangkok on a budget.
+You can’t beat it if you’re trying to do Bangkok on less than $20 a day.

-Even for a world-class city, it’s still possible to see Bangkok on a budget.
-For less than $20 a day, if you’re careful, you can eat amazing Thai food, do some fun shopping, experience gorgeous Thai art, get some exercise and see real Thai life.
+Even for a world-class city, it’s still possible to see Bangkok on less than $20 a day.
+In fact, if you’re careful, you can eat amazing Thai food, do some fun shopping, experience gorgeous Thai art, get some exercise and see real Thai life.
+So book your trip.